Best Football Cards to Invest In 2026 — Fernando Mendoza, Carnell Tate & the 2026 Rookie Class

-This guide breaks down the NFL players whose cards offer the best investment potential heading into 2026.
-Our picks are based on sales volume trends, price trajectory, on-field performance, and long-term career outlook.
+Our picks focus on data, not hype: sales volume trends, price trajectory once cards hit the market, and long-term career outlook.
 You can track real-time prices for every player mentioned here on the SlabHawk Price Guide.

 How We Picked These Cards